dotnet/runtime/src/clr/Documentation/botr/ryujit-overview.md

 ## Reading expression trees

 Expression trees are displayed using a pre-order traversal, with the subtrees of a node being displayed under the node in operand order (e.g. `gtOp1`, `gtOp2`).
-This is similar to the way trees are displayed in tyical user interfaces (e.g. folder trees).
+This is similar to the way trees are displayed in typical user interfaces (e.g. folder trees).
 Note that the operand order may be different from the actual execution order, determined by `GTF_REVERSE_OPS` or other means.
 The operand order usually follows the order in high level languages so that the typical infix, left to right expression `a - b` becomes prefix, top to bottom tree:
 ```
 ▌  SUB       double
 ├──▌  LCL_VAR   double V03 a